-PRODUCTS PROGRAM PLATINUM GOLD SILVER BRONZE BASIC Cradle to Cradle Certified[TM] Products Products or materials from any industry or country are eligible to apply for certification.
-Since the program began in 2005, more than 150 companies from over 15 countries have participated in the Cradle to Cradle Certified[®] Products Program.
-The Institute has issued over 475 certificates covering more than 8,000 certified products in a variety of categories, including building materials, interior design products, textiles, fabrics, cosmetics, home care products, paper, packaging and polymers.
-Levels of Achievement The Cradle to Cradle Design framework has outlined a vision to guide product design and manufacturing, and the certification program recognizes multiple levels of achievement toward that vision.
-Under Version 3 of the program, there are five levels of product certification: Basic, Bronze, Silver, Gold, Platinum.
+MBDC transferred an exclusive license for the certification program and methodology in 2010 to the Cradle to Cradle Products Innovation Institute, co-founded by William McDonough.
+Today, the Institute owns the certification program.
+It sets, develops and maintains the global standard through a multistakeholder process and runs the related Products Program.
+Cradle to Cradle Certified® Products Program Products and materials from any industry and country that are eligible to apply for certification.
+Since the program began, more than 700 companies from over 40 countries have participated in the Cradle to Cradle Certified® Products Program.
+The Cradle to Cradle Products Innovation Institute has issued over 1500 certificates covering more than 10,000 certified products in a variety of categories, including building materials, interior design products, textiles, fabrics, cosmetics, home care products, paper, packaging and polymers.
+Levels of Achievement There are four levels of product certification: Bronze, Silver, Gold and Platinum.
 In order to be certified at a certain level, a product must meet the minimum criteria for that level in all five criteria categories.
 The criteria in each category becoming increasingly demanding with each level of certification.
-THE PRODUCT STANDARD The Cradle to Cradle Certified[TM] Product Standard takes a comprehensive approach to evaluating the design of a product, the practices employed in manufacturing the product, and its potential use and reuse.
-The Cradle to Cradle Certified[TM] Product Standard is managed and updated by the Cradle to Cradle Products Innovation Institute's Certification Standards Board.
+Version 4.0 The Cradle to Cradle Products Innovation Institute released Version 4.0 of the certification program in March 2021.
+This includes key updates for Product Circularity, Social Fairness and Clean Air & Climate Protection.
+THE CRADLE TO CRADLE CERTIFIED® PRODUCT STANDARD Cradle to Cradle Certified Version 4.0 is a comprehensive one-standard solution for addressing the critical sustainability and circularity objectives that define products made for tomorrow.
+The multi-attribute product standard continues to be developed, maintained and administered by the Cradle to Cradle Products Innovation Institute, an independent, third-party, not-for-profit organization.
 Products are assessed in five categories: